firdawse/RAG-papers-review/README.md

 Evaluating language models (LM) continues to pose challenges for many.
 Whether you're refining a model's accuracy through fine-tuning or enhancing a Retrieval-Augmented Generation (RAG) system's contextual relevancy, grasping the process of developing and selecting the right LLM evaluation metrics for your specific use case is crucial for establishing a robust LLM evaluation pipeline.

-This taxonomy tries to combine and organize metrics and tools used to evaluate RAG systems based on some paper reviews.
+This taxonomy tries to combine and organize metrics and tools used to evaluate RAG systems based on reviews from several papers..

 ![Untitled](RAG%20Papers%20review%2078ff49fce0a849b4bf3f8fcfd80bbe97/Untitled%201.png)